Xilinx/Embedded-Design-Tutorials/Versal-EDT/docs/5-system-design-example.md

 ## Design Example: Using AXI GPIO

- The Linux application uses a PL-based AXI GPIO interface to monitor the DIP switch of the board and accordingly control the board\'s LEDs.
+ The Linux application uses a PL-based AXI GPIO interface to monitor the DIP switch of the board and accordingly control the board's LEDs.
- The LED application can run on both the VMK180/ VCK190.
+ The LED application can run on both the VMK180/VCK190.

 ### Configuring Hardware